New EnglandFarm Guide

 Plan for a shorter crop window

-Start comparing farm updates in late July, move quickly when a farm posts ripe fruit, and keep a farm stand backup in the route.
+Start reading farm updates in late July, move quickly when a farm posts ripe fruit, and keep farm stand fruit in mind.
 A nearby apple orchard or berry stop can round out the trip if stone fruit rows are resting.

 Pick gentle, ripe fruit

-Ripe peaches and nectarines should feel fragrant and slightly giving, not hard or mushy.
+Ripe peaches and nectarines should smell fragrant and have a gentle give, not feel hard or mushy.
+Freestone fruit releases from the pit more easily, while clingstone fruit holds tighter and can still be excellent for eating fresh.
 Twist gently, place fruit in a shallow container, and avoid piling heavy fruit on top of soft fruit.

 Protect peaches from heat